 SOAR applicants are awarded a rating based on a total cumulative score of points achieved from the program criteria in system integrity, system improvement, employee safety, and workforce development areas.

-If you have any questions about SOAR, please contact John Erickson at email@example.com.
+If you have any questions about SOAR, please contact Erin Kurilla at firstname.lastname@example.org.

 DISCLAIMER: The SOAR award is recognition by a gas system’s peer companies of its demonstrated commitment to excellence in the areas of system integrity, system improvements, employee safety, and workforce development.
 The SOAR award is neither a certification nor an undertaking by APGA regarding a given gas system’s ability to operate safely.
 APGA does not warrant that a gas utility that participates in the SOAR program or receives a SOAR award is immune from accidents related to its gas system, and APGA does not accept any liability related to such accidents, should they occur.
 APGA does believe that earning a SOAR award is an indication that the affected gas system is striving to operate safely and efficiently.